thevillagehacker/thevillagehacker.github.io/_posts/2023-09-12-Proving_grounds_Play-Moneybox.md

 ![img](/assets/images/CTF/Pg-Play/Moneybox/renu-dir.png)

-After searching the directoriees in renu user ,a another user found in the `/home` directory `lily`.
+After searching the directoriees in renu user ,an another user was found in the `/home` directory `lily`.

-The liliy user has a SSH authorized key which belogs to the user renu, SSH to user lily from user renu.
+The user lily has a SSH authorized key which belongs to the user renu, SSH to user lily from user renu.

 ![img](/assets/images/CTF/Pg-Play/Moneybox/lily.png)